FinHutch/JSwordlebot/README.md

 **JSwordlebot** is a web-based application that features three Wordle-related games:

 1. **Regular Wordle**: Play the classic Wordle game directly within your browser.
+It should also work on mobile devices
 2. **Wordle Solver**: Use the bot to assist in solving Wordle puzzles.
 Input a puzzle, and the bot will suggest the next best guess based on its algorithm.
 3. **Head-to-Head**: Challenge the Wordle bot in a competitive game to see who can guess the word faster.